freedom-manufaktur/Oktopus/Documentation/Oktopus Actions.md

 ##### Ideas
 - Use a CRM to manage your customers and automatically publish them to Lexware Office.

+#### Lexware Office - Create quotation
+Creates a new quotation to be sent to a new or existing customer.
+##### Ideas
+- Use a CRM to manage your orders and automatically create an quotation for them.

 #### Lexware Office - Get contact
 Gets an contact by ID.